Have you been preparing for the NEET MDS 2024?

 - Avoid reading large chunks of data as this will absorb a lot of time and you may not be able to revise an entire subject.

-- Follow your schedule with utmost dedication, and be disciplined about your number of hours and subject completion so as to avoid backlogs.
+- Follow your schedule with utmost dedication, and be disciplined about your number of hours and subject completion to avoid backlogs.

 - Fix your sleep and wake-up time, and add slots to your schedule with assorted topics, especially images from Oral Pathology, Radiology, and Oral Surgery that need a bit of revision in the end.